vrk-kpa/opendata/doc/custom-modules-drupal.md

     1. Site owner info block
       Make block content translatable: Configuration -> Regional and language -> Multilingual settings.
 Click on "Variables" tab.
 Select variable Other -> Site owner info and save.

       Make text format translatable: Configuration -> Regional and language -> Multilingual settings.
 Click on "Strings" tab.
 Select text format you will use for the block ("Filtered HTML" being default value) and save.

-      Set block title at Structure -> Blocks -> Site owner info.
-It should be "<none>".
-If you use a block title, you can translate it here.
+      Set block title to "<none>" at Structure -> Blocks -> Site owner info.

       Set block content as variable at Configuration -> System -> Variables.
 The variable to translate is Other -> Site owner info.

+    2. Link block
+      Set block title to "<none>" at Structure -> Blocks -> Footer links.

+      Make the menu translatable at Structure -> Menus -> Footer links -> Multilingual options.

+      The block won't be shown unless there's at least one link in the menu.
+Go to Structure -> Menus -> Footer links to add links.
+All links should have language.

+    3. Social media icons block
+      Get the HTML codes from your preferred social media sites.
+Go to Structure -> Blocks -> Social media icons, make sure to turn rich text editing off and switch text format to full HTML and paste your codes to the "Icon source code" box.
+This block will not be translated, so avoid writing any text.
+Block title should be set to "<none>".

   ### Editing

+    1. Site owner info block
+      Edit content at Configuration -> System -> Variables.
+The variable to edit is Other -> Site owner info.

+    2. Link block
+      Add or remove links at Structures -> Menus -> Footer links.

+    3. Social media icons block
+      Edit at Structure -> Blocks -> Social media icons.
+Make sure to turn off rich text editing and switch text format to full HTML.

+    4. General theme
+      TODO

 ## YTP-DRUPAL-TUTORIAL